adafruit/Adafruit_CircuitPython_ESP_ATcontrol/README.rst

 code changes to the espressif AT firmware other than to enable WPA enterprise support in menuconfig and recompile/flash the firmware onto the ESP32-C3.
 "Your mileage may vary"

+I've provided some updated examples in ``fork-examples``

+Original README follows:

 Introduction
 ============